 Designing and building structures like bridges, roads, airports and flood defences demands a high degree of technical skill.
-Our course will teach you to approach civil engineering projects competently, responsibly, ethically and safely.
+Our Civil Engineering BEng course will teach you to approach civil engineering projects competently, responsibly, ethically and safely.

-Engineers work in professional practice, advising clients.
-Therefore, you’ll learn a range of transferable skills, including how to manage projects and contracts; statistics; management techniques; and principles of IT.
+When studying our Civil Engineering course, you’ll learn a range of transferable skills, including how to manage projects and contracts; statistics; management techniques; and principles of IT, preparing you for industry work, advising clients, working closely with other engineers and stake holders.
 You’ll become a creative problem solver and a confident communicator, able to work well independently and in a team.

 This degree is accredited as: